OUR NEIGHBORHOOD SURVEY

 Market Distortion 1: Red Tape.
 Historic preservation and environmental conservation regulations make demolition and brand-new construction rarer and more expensive especially because the Planning and Zoning process may implicate a very long and confusing approval process involving public notice and comment

-Market Distortion 2: Pro-tenant laws and ordinances affords tenants a large number of protections that effectively lock rental buildings into that use exclusively
+Market Distortion 2: Pro-tenant laws and ordinances affords tenants a large number of protections that effectively lock rental buildings into that use exclusively.
+How this will combine with the mandate to build 80,000 units by 2030 — your guess is as good as ours.

 Okay, enough of that stuff, let’s give you a sense of our neighborhoods.